Dusk or Dark or Dawn or Day

 Paperback, 182 pages

 Jenna blames herself for her sister Patty’s death.
 She blames herself for her own death too.
 Now she works in New York City as a suicide prevention hotline rep, trying to help the living hold on to life a bit longer.
 Jenna is serving out her time, waiting for her haunting to end, when the ghosts of New York begin to disappear.
-She must tame up with a witch, despite the risks, and figure out who or what is behind her missing friends.
+She must team up with a witch, despite the risks, and figure out who or what is behind her missing friends.

 I bought this book with exactly zero idea of what it was about.
 Seriously.
 It was on Book Outlet and it had Seanan’s name on it, so I added it to my cart without even reading the blurb.
 I’m not the least bit disappointed.